2025 Champion of Champions

 The 2025 Champion of Champions (officially the 2025 Sportsbet.io Champion of Champions) was a professional non-ranking snooker tournament that took place from 10 to 16 November 2025 at the Leicester Arena in Leicester, England.
 It featured 16 participants, all of whom had won significant tournaments since the previous year's event.
 Part of the 2025–26 snooker season, it was the 15th edition of the Champion of Champions since the tournament was first held in 1978 and the 13th consecutive edition since it was revived in 2013.
 It was broadcast domestically by ITV4 and internationally by other broadcasters.
 The winner received £150,000 from a total prize fund of £440,000.

 Mark Williams was the defending champion, having defeated Xiao Guodong 10–6 in the 2024 final, but he lost 5–6 to Mark Selby in the quarter-finals.
-Selby went on to defeat Judd Trump 10–5 in the final to win the tournament for the first time, claiming his first professional title since the 2025 Welsh Open nine months earlier.
-Trump's defeat meant that he had lost five of the six Champion of Champions finals he had contested.
-The tournament produced 23 century breaks, of which the highest was a 138 by Selby during the final.
+Selby defeated Judd Trump 10–5 in the final to win the tournament for the first time.
+Trump lost his fifth Champion of Champions final out of the six he had contested.
+The tournament produced 23 century breaks, of which the highest was a 138 by Selby in the final.

 Overview

 The Champion of Champions is a professional non-ranking snooker tournament that was first held in 1978, when it was contested by four players at the Wembley Conference Centre in London.
 The inaugural winner was Ray Reardon, who defeated Alex Higgins 11–9 in the final.
 After its second staging in 1980, the tournament was not held again until 2013, since which time it has been staged annually.
-The most successful player in its history is Ronnie O'Sullivan, who has won the title four times and been runner-up twice.
+As of 2025, the most successful player in its history was Ronnie O'Sullivan, who had won the title four times and been runner-up twice.

 The 2025 edition of the tournament—the 15th staging overall and the 13th consecutively since its revival in 2013—took place from 10 to 16 November 2025 at the Leicester Arena in Leicester, England.
 It featured 16 participants, 14 winners of events from the previous 12 months on the World Snooker Tour in addition to the reigning World Women's Snooker Champion and World Seniors Champion.
 Organised by Matchroom Sport, the tournament was sponsored by sports betting company Sportsbet.io.
-Mark Williams was the defending champion, having defeated Xiao Guodong 106 in the 2024 final.
+Mark Williams was the defending champion, having defeated Xiao Guodong 10–6 in the 2024 final.